smitwaman/aws-cloud-appserver-demo/Part-2.md

 6. Again navigate to RT you will find both RT in active state.
 7. Select Public Route table and navigate to routes here add route from 0.0.0.0/0 to IGW as target and finally add route to RT
 8. Now we have routed IP packets from IGW to RT to Subnet.

+✅ For accessing to resources in subnet we have to predefined engress and ingress rule in security group.
+So during resource we can select security group directly.

+1. Navigate to security groups in VPC LNM.

+2. Create security group with filling up details as name and inbound/outbound traffic for required ports.

+3. Click on create security group.

 Finally we are ready with base infrastructure.
 In next part we will launch resources in subnets such as EC2 with template and user data for APP-SERVER creation.